maxlovic/blog/content/posts/plot-vc-frame-size/index.md

 ### 2.1 Load CSV Data

 Let's create a function to load the CSV data and drop two empty columns in a CSV file produced by FFprobe.
+Additionally the data frame is sorted based on `frame_pos` column to use a stream order.
 The function will return a pandas DataFrame.

 ```python